 Students learn to appreciate the communication skills they have acquired in the target language and begin to express themselves more freely.
 They increase their understanding of the language and how language and culture belong together.

-Prerequisites: Year 8 Semester 2 at Churchlands SHS in the chosen language or permission from the Head of Learning Area to enrol.
+Prerequisites: Year 8 Semester 2 at Churchlands SHS in the chosen language or permission from the Head of Learning Area to change or study a second language.

 TOPICS COVERED